cacophony-wj/servitium/README.md

 That's it!
 Your modlist is configured.
 Good luck and may your game-breaking bugs be few in number.

+**NEW** _SERVITIUM_ now has an **OPTIONAL FUN ROLEPLAYING FEATURE** that I personally find compelling but may not be to most Players' tastes, so it is disabled by default.
+This is **ENFORCED NUDITY** via the _Licenses - Player Oppression_ Mod.
+The way it works is, if you go into a City wearing any clothing or armor, a Guard will stop you, strip you, and seize all clothing and armor on your person.
+This can be **DANGEROUS** because NPCs tend to get _HANDSY_ if you aren't clothed.
+You can purchase a License to wear clothing for a week's duration from any Guard for 650 Septims.
+You can purchase a License to wear armor for a week's duration from any Guard for 2,000 Septims.
+To enable this feature, you must **INITIALIZE LICENSES** via the MCM for it and **LOAD THE CONFIGURATION. _DO NOT ENABLE THIS FEATURE IF IT DOES NOT INTEREST YOU._**

 ## FINAL NOTES

 When you reach your first exterior world location, you will be prompted to enable _Survival Mode_.
 This mod disables fast travel and requires eating, drinking, and staying warm to survive.
 The option can be changed later in the default "Gameplay" settings of _Skyrim_.